niko-korosec-student/ROS2-Bootcamp/README.md

 ### Important Configuration Locations Using the Workspace Path

-You must update these paths if changing the workspace directory:
+You must update path if changing the workspace directory:

-- `.devcontainer/devcontainer.json`
+*Devcontainer:*

 - `"workspaceFolder": "/workspaces/ROS2-Bootcamp"`
-- `"workspaceMount": "source=${localWorkspaceFolder},target=/workspaces/ROS2-Bootcamp,type=bind"`
-- `postCreateCommand` that sources `/workspaces/ROS2-Bootcamp/setup_ws.sh`

-- `.devcontainer/Dockerfile`
+*Docker file:*

-- `WORKDIR /workspaces/ROS2-Bootcamp`
+- `ARG WsF=/workspaces/ROS2-Bootcamp`

-- Any scripts or commands relying on this path
+Any scripts or commands relying on this path

 ### Running and Using the Container